cartesiusrobotics/doc-hiring/application-software-engineer.md

 ```
 ## Q4

-Please use Dart to implement a program that parses the following DSL and extracts valid information into memory (you can freely design the memory data structure):
+Please use Dart to implement a program that parses the following DSL and extracts valid information into memory:

-It would be better if you can complete this problem without relying on any third-party library.

 ```html
 <Robot>